Gooogr/Idioms_spotter/README.md

 ## Dataset
 Result dataset is available for download from the Hugging Face hub: [Dataset page](https://huggingface.co/datasets/Gooogr/pie_idioms)

-Dataset based on MAGPIE and PIE corpuses:
+The dataset is based on MAGPIE and PIE corpuses:
 * [magpie-corpus](https://github.com/hslh/magpie-corpus)
 * [pie-annotation](https://github.com/hslh/pie-annotation)

-Full data preparation pipeline available in [data_preparation](https://github.com/Gooogr/Idioms_spotter/blob/main/notebooks/data_preparation.ipynb) notebook.
+The full data preparation pipeline available in [data_preparation](https://github.com/Gooogr/Idioms_spotter/blob/main/notebooks/data_preparation.ipynb) notebook.
 To obtain the json source files, run these commands from the root of the project:
 ```
 curl -o ./data/raw/pie-corpus.json https://raw.githubusercontent.com/hslh/pie-annotation/master/PIE_annotations_all_no_sentences.json
 curl -o ./data/raw/magpie-corpus.jsonl https://raw.githubusercontent.com/hslh/magpie-corpus/master/MAGPIE_unfiltered.jsonl
 ```
-Note: the PIE corps needs to be further enriched with data in order to obtain suggestions and context.
-[Details](https://github.com/hslh/pie-annotation#contents--usage)
+Note that the PIE corpus needs to be further enriched with data in order to obtain suggestions and context.
+More details can be found [here](https://github.com/hslh/pie-annotation#contents--usage)

-Raw and already enriched data can be downloaded [here](https://drive.google.com/file/d/1Hvlqp3VU9DeiZeocJNzG4GaxGduOyFAG/view?usp=sharing).
+You can download both raw and already enriched data from [here](https://drive.google.com/file/d/1Hvlqp3VU9DeiZeocJNzG4GaxGduOyFAG/view?usp=sharing).

 ## Supported models
-Supported models for training: <br>
+The following models are supported for training: <br>
 * BERT
 * RoBERTa
 * DistilBERT